Powered by Women First Digital

 The process that leads to pregnancy starts in about the middle of the menstrual cycle (i.e. day 14 in a 28-day cycle), when a mature egg leaves the ovary – this is called ovulation – and travels through the fallopian tube to the uterus.

-If semen enters the vagina, the sperm swim through the cervix and uterus to enter the fallopian tubes in search of an egg.
+If semen enters the vagina, the sperm swim through the cervix and uterus to reach the fallopian tubes in search of an egg.
 They have up to six days to find an egg before they die, and when they do meet an egg, it is called fertilization.

 Once fertilization takes place, the egg travels through the fallopian tube to reach the uterus.
 During this journey, it begins to divide into more and more cells, forming a ball as it grows.
 This ball of cells – called a blastocyst – reaches the uterus three to four days after fertilization.